 Our culture tends to limit its understanding of gender to only two options: man and woman.
 Unitarian Universalism recognizes that there are more than two genders, and an infinite variety of gendered experience in the world.

 The biological attributes such as anatomy, chromosomes, and hormones that inform whether a person is male, female, or intersex.
 Where sex refers to biology, gender refers to the cultural and social understandings that are layered on top of biology.

 An individual’s internal sense of being a man, a woman, neither of these, both, and so on—it is one’s inner sense of being and one’s own understanding of how one relates to the gender binary.
-Everyone has a gender identity.
+With the exception of agender people, who often do not have an internal sense of gender, most people have a gender identity.

 The ways in which a person manifests masculinity, femininity, both, or neither through appearance, behavior, dress, speech patterns, preferences, and more.
 This term refers to how a person expresses their gender identity or the cues people use to identify gender.